-The installation of the secondary flue must be carried out by a qualified person and be in accordance with the Gas Installations Standard AS 5601 or AS/NZS 5601.1, as applicable under local regulations, local authority requirements and the installation instructions.
+The installation of the secondary flue must be carried out by a qualified person and be in accordance with the Gas Installations Standard AS/NZS 5601.1, as applicable under local regulations, local authority requirements and the installation instructions.
 A charge will be made for any service related call due to the installation of the flue system not complying with these installation instructions.

 The water heater must be flued separately from all other appliances and flued to the outdoors.
-Minimum clearance requirements apply from the flue terminal in accordance with AS 5601 or AS/NZS 5601.1 (refer also to "Flue Terminal Location" on page 34).
+Minimum clearance requirements apply from the flue terminal in accordance with AS/NZS 5601.1 (refer also to "Flue Terminal Location" on page 44).
 Do not install the flue to discharge into a chimney.
 There is no requirement on the flue to maintain a minimum distance from combustible materials.